Which species of large carnivores live in Europe?

 How are large carnivores doing in Europe?

 Overall, Europe hosts several large and stable large carnivore populations with thousands of individuals, many medium-sized and increasing populations that number in the hundreds of individuals, and a few small and declining populations with a few tens of individuals.
-Interestingly, none of the medium or large populations are declining.

 What is the geographic distribution of large carnivores in Europe?